learn-co-curriculum/ruby-oo-fundamentals-instance-methods/README.md

 > I thought of objects being like biological cells and/or individual computers on a network, only able to communicate with messages. - Alan Kay

-In dot notation, we call the object the received the method message the "receiver" and we call the method the "message".
+In dot notation, we call the object that received the method message the "receiver" and we call the method the "message".

 ```ruby
 # The receiver is this very string      # reverse is the message